alibekU/disaster_messages_categorization/README.md

 # Purpose
-A web application that can categorize messages into 36 related to disaster response themes (like 'medical_help', 'weather_related' and etc.) based on training data messages that were sent during disasters around the world.
+A web application that can categorize messages into 36 independent related to disaster response themes (like 'medical_help', 'weather_related' and etc.) based on training data messages that were sent during disasters around the world.

 # Web Application
 The app is hosted at https://disaster-message-category.herokuapp.com/